infinitered/reactotron/docs/plugin-benchmark.md

 # Benchmarking

-Say you have a function you believe is slow, `slowFunction()`.
-You can benchmark it using Reactotron like this:
+If you have a function you believe is slow, you can benchmark it to find any bottlenecks like this:

 ```js
 function slowFunction() {